renkun-ken/rlist-tutorial/Features/Mapping.md

 str(people_names)
 ```

 `str()` shows the structure of the list.
-We use it here particularly to avoid making the results too long.
+We use it here particularly to shorten the results to show.

 Using rlist's `list.map()` the task is made extremely easy: